Underground Utility Colour Codes Explainedby Jim

 The United Kingdom uses a colour code similar to the US for marking underground utilities like water, gas, electric, telephone and cables.
 The system is based on convention with no written standard.
-Contractors by painting onto the pavement following the colour code mark areas with underground utilities.
+Contractors will paint different colours onto the pavement to mark areas with underground utilities by using the colour code.

 Red – Electric power lines, conduit and cables.